 Why Should I Earn My Bachelor’s Degree Online?

 Online learners are no longer outliers in higher education.
-The National Center for Education Statistics reports that nearly 33% of undergraduates enrolled in distance-education courses in fall 2017.
-What’s more, approximately 13% of all undergrads studied exclusively from a distance.
+The National Center for Education Statistics reports that 36.3% of undergraduates enrolled in distance education courses in fall 2019.
+What’s more, 14.8% of all undergrads studied exclusively from a distance.

 How Will a Bachelor’s Degree Help My Career?

 A bachelor’s degree opens doors to new careers.
 A bachelor’s can help you keep a job, too.
 The Bureau of Labor Statistics reports that unemployment goes down as the degree level goes up.

 For example, the unemployment rate among bachelor’s degree holders was 5.5% in 2020.
 The rate for those with only a high school diploma was 9%.